raspitv/pi2test/README.md

-# pi2test by Alex Eames of RasPi.TV
+# pi2test by Alex Eames of RasPi.TV Shared under CC BY-SA 3.0 license
 Scripts for hammering CPUs on Pi 2 and other computers

 This was designed for testing multicore performance on the Raspberry Pi 2